 Sample Satsuma cuisine

 Local culinary specialities are one of the things for which Japan is known.
-Make your mind up whether the Kagoshima ramen is tastier than that served in Fukuoka.
+Make your mind up about whether the Kagoshima ramen is tastier than that served in Fukuoka.

 Furusato Food Village, a collection of food stalls located in an alley a stone’s throw from Kagoshima-Chuo Station is the place to go.

 Here are a few of the local specialities to try:

 Kuroushi Beef – this tender pan-fried black beef was the one Kagoshima speciality that was able to try before heading back to Fukuoka